 A beautifully crafted British made hand-spun black iron cloche, with brass rivets and cast iron knob on the top, sitting on a 12″ rimmed baking tray, which can be used separately.

-- This cloche is PTFE free
+- The Spun Iron Cloche is PTFE free

 - Pre-seasoned organic British grown flax oil for a natural non-stick finish.